-If you did have your heart set on doing the Tongariro Alpine Crossing, the Northern Circuit or the Mount Ruapehu Walking Track, it certainly gives you a small glimpse into the terrain you can expect on these more advanced tracks.
+If you did have your heart set on doing the Tongariro Alpine Crossing, the Northern Circuit, or the Mount Ruapehu Walking Track, it certainly gives you a small glimpse of the terrain you can expect on these more advanced walks.

 Furthermore, and similar to most of the area, it’s incredibly well-signed regardless of which way you attempt it so the chances of getting lost are basically slim-to-none.

-For the purpose of this blog, I did the Taranaki Falls Track in an anti-clockwise direction which I think is the best way to do it.
+For the purpose of this blog, I did the Taranaki Falls walk in an anti-clockwise direction which I think is the best way to do it.

 Why?
 Firstly, you get rocky terrain and some amazing views of Mount Ruapehu to your right (I dare you not to take at least 100 photos of it as you make your way along the track!) and Mount Ngauruhoe in front of you.